TuanNguyen1010/food4fools/README.md

 as a User,
 So I can find a restaurant near me,
-I want to be able to use GPS location
+I want to be able to be able to input my post code.

 as a User,
 So I can find a certain restaurant,